dfdao/game/circuits/README.md

 After the installation is finished, you can run `node --version` to verify that you are running v14 or v16

-#### Installing Yarn & Other Dev Dependencies
+#### Installing Dependencies

-Refer to [Yarn's official documentation](https://classic.yarnpkg.com/en/docs/install) for the installation guide.

-After you have Yarn installed, run `yarn` to install dependencies.
+After you have Node & Npm installed, run `npm ci` to install dependencies.

 ### Local Usage